Shannon-One-Design: History

 During the 19th and early 20th century racing was organised for 18'-0" long open centre board boats with one sail on the Shannon lakes.
 These boats were effectively a restricted class, restricted by length, beam and sail area. different lakeside and riverside builders adapted their traditional rowing boats to meet an owners preferences.

 The creation of the Shannon One Design sailing dinghy came about after a meeting of representatives of Lough Ree Yacht Club, Lough Derg Yacht Club and North Shannon Yacht Club (Lough Boderg) held in the Prince of Wales Hotel, Athlone, on 29 January 1920.
 The committee commissioned a leading British designer of the time, F.C.
 Morgan-Giles.
 Later that year Morgan-Giles delivered the plans.
 The first boat was ordered from Walter Levinge of Creaghduff, Coosan, Athlone, Co.Westmeath and delivered in 1921.
-This boat was built with a more powerful Gunther rig, and not the balanced lug as designed.
+This boat was built with a more powerful Gunter rig, and not the balanced lug as designed.
 The centre board as installed was of almost half the weight originally intended by F.C.M.G.
 (Ref) talk by Vincent Delany at LRYC February 2020 (/ref) All of this results in a dynamic dinghy.